event-driven-robotics/particle-filter-tracking/README.md

 1. yarpserver --write
 1. yarpmanager
-1. open the provided yarpmanager application (particle-filter-tracking/cpu/cpu-tracking.xml)
+1. open the provided yarpmanager application (`particle-filter-tracking/cpu/app_cpu_tracking.xml`)
 1. run all
-1. open a dataset (example here: ) with the yarpdataplayer
+1. open a dataset (example TBA) with the yarpdataplayer
 1. connect all
 1. play the dataset on the yarpdataplayer